 Residency Requirement

 The property must serve as the primary residence for all owners.
 Exceptions apply for cases of divorce, legal separation, or abandonment.
-Seniors receiving long-term care at a residential health facility may still qualify as long as the property is not rented out during their absence.
+Seniors receiving long-term care at a residential health facility may still qualify, as long as the property is not rented out during their absence.

 Savings Structure